Robots-Machines-and-AI-OhMy/HiveMind/README.md

 Additional configuration steps will be added later.

 ### Note
-While ninja is often installed with "Desktop devlopment with C++, you may have to install it by following the instructions in the link below. https://ninja-build.org/
+While ninja is often installed with "Desktop devlopment with C++", you may have to install it by following the instructions in the link below. https://ninja-build.org/

 ---